Blue-green algae warning for Lake Bolac

-Direct contact with blue-green algae can cause allergic reactions such as skin rashes or itchiness, sore eyes ears and nose, and if swallowed gastroenteritis, nausea or vomiting.
+Direct contact with blue-green algae can cause allergic reactions such as skin rashes or itchiness; sore eyes ears and nose or if swallowed gastroenteritis, nausea or vomiting.

 People who come into contact with contaminated water should wash immediately in fresh water, and seek medical advice if experiencing illness.

 Any fish harvested from blue-green algae affected water should have gills and guts removed prior to cooking.
 People should not eat whole fish, shellfish or crustaceans collected from Lake Bolac.
 The type of algae affecting Lake Bolac produces toxins that can concentrate in shellfish and crustaceans, and accumulate in the liver and internal organs of fish.
 Ingesting blue-green algae toxins can lead to serious illness.

 Water from the affected water body should not be used for drinking, cooking or other domestic uses.
 Boiling the affected water will not make it safe for use.

 For any health issues experienced after contact with blue-green algae affected water please seek medical advice immediately.

 Irrigators are encouraged to take extra care to avoid spray drift, the pooling of water and inhaling mist from blue-green algae affected water.
 Affected water should not be sprayed onto leafy vegetables or florets, or allowed to flood pastures.